 Available job positions and internships are listed on the employment page of our website, along with directions on how to apply.
 Visit our employment page.
 Please note that we cannot process applications that are not for a specific job or internship that is posted.
 Please also note that our offices are located in New York, NY, and Washington, D.C.
 We do not have offices in other countries, and are unable to send interns or volunteers to the field.

 Because we receive many applications, we cannot reply to every submission.
 If you have applied for a job or internship with the Women's Refugee Commission, we will contact you if we are considering you for the position.
 No phone calls please.

 As a research and advocacy organization, the Women's Refugee Commission generally does not provide grants or arrange partnerships.
 The Foundation Center provides information that might be helpful.

-As a research and advocacy organization, the Women's Refugee Commission is not involved in the resettlement process.
+As a research and advocacy organization, the Women's Refugee Commission is not involved in the resettlement process and does not supply direct services.
 For assistance, contact a UNHCR field office.